Woman lying on her bed face down, her face is not visible, you can only see her blonde hair falling onto the white sheets

 Support hormonal balance with lifestyle and dietary changes

 Thanks for reading up on the relationship between hair and hormones.
 Our bodies, hormones, genetics, lifestyles, and circumstances are exceptionally unique — and all of these can affect our hair.
-That’s why it’s helpful to have tools on hand like Natural Cycles and Nutrafol that meet you where you are, whether that’s getting pregnant, postpartum, or through perimenopause and beyond.
+That’s why it’s helpful to have tools on hand like Natural Cycles that meet you where you are, whether that’s getting pregnant, postpartum, or through perimenopause and beyond.

 At Natural Cycles, we’re dedicated to destigmatizing these conversations and closing the knowledge gap on women’s health to allow you to live confidently.
 Our FDA-cleared app offers individual hormonal support at any stage of life.
 Why not find out if Natural Cycles could work for you today?